JoseDev155/bash-android-studio-install-script/README.md

 # Android Studio - Installation Script for Linux

-Automation script for inatall and configure Android Studio on Linux.
+Automation script for install and configure Android Studio on Linux.

 To start, execute: